markwylde/iterm-mcp/README.md

 - `write_to_terminal` - Writes to an iTerm terminal, often used to run a command.
 Returns the number of lines of output produced by the command.
 Supports targeting specific sessions via `sessionId`.
 - `read_terminal_output` - Reads the requested number of lines from an iTerm terminal.
 Supports targeting specific sessions via `sessionId`.
 - `send_control_character` - Sends a control character to an iTerm terminal (e.g., Ctrl+C, Ctrl+Z).
 Supports targeting specific sessions via `sessionId`.
+- `search_terminal_output` - Searches terminal output for lines matching a query string.
+Returns matching lines with their line numbers.
+Supports `maxResults` to limit the number of matches returned (defaults to 50).
+Supports targeting specific sessions via `sessionId`.

 **Session Targeting**